 4.2 Directions

-- Preparation of Ingredients: Clean the mushrooms by wiping them with a damp cloth.
-Slice them as needed.
-Chop the onion, garlic, carrots, and celery into small pieces.
+- Prep everything: Wipe mushrooms with a damp cloth, slice them.
+Chop the onion, garlic, carrots and celery into small bits.

-- Adding Broth and Spices: Stir in the sweet paprika, salt, pepper, and thyme.
-Pour in the vegetable broth and bring the mixture to a boil.
+- Spice and broth: Stir in paprika, salt, pepper and thyme.
+Pour in the vegetable broth and bring it up to a boil.

 4.3 Cooking Tips and Variations

-To enhance the flavor, consider adding other herbs like fresh thyme or basil.
-A dash of lemon juice can brighten the soup, adding a new layer of flavor.
+To amp up flavor, add other herbs like fresh thyme or basil.
+A squeeze of lemon juice can make it taste brighter.

 Hungarian Mushroom Soup